LauraBertola/Tutorials/RADseq/Readme.md

 * Expect reads to be distributed across the whole genome.
 * Use population-level models for genotype likelihoods and filtering.
 * Expect low missing data and higher coverage consistency.
 → RADseq violates all of these assumptions.
+Note that there is a difference between _randomly_ missing data (e.g. low depth WGS) and _systematically_ missing data (e.g. RADseq).

 2. High missingness confuses variant callers
 Variant callers like GATK HaplotypeCaller, FreeBayes, etc., assume: